logo.svg

 Whether you're a parade goer in green or just cheering from the sidelines, the atmosphere is upbeat and emerald filled, making it a fun and spirited way to commemorate the day and Irish heritage.

-Bonus: America’s Not So Irish traditions of St. Patrick's day
+Bonus: America’s Not So Irish Traditions Of St. Patrick's Day

 Pinching people